get in touch

 Do you have goats for sale?

-We typically finalize and announce our breeding plans (via our website and email list) in October and try to time our kiddings to be in April or May.
+We typically finalize and announce our breeding plans (via our website and email list) by mid-October and try to time our kiddings to be in April or May.
 Those on the waiting list always get first choice of available kids, and if there are kids or older goats available for sale, we notify our email list and add them to our for sale page.

 Do you sell goat milk?

 No, we do not sell our goat milk at this time.
 We use it strictly for our own family.

 Do you lease your bucks or offer driveway breedings?

 No. At this time, we are not leasing our bucks or making them available to outside farms for breeding.

 Can you help with a goat-related question?